 A Medical Appeal Reviewer of like specialty who did not participate in the original denial will review the appeal request.
-The entire process from receipt of the oral or written appeal to resolution will be completed within 30 calendar days of receipt of the appeal request.
+DHP will issue a response letter to the Provider, Member or Member Representative with an explanation of the decision including information on the Independent Review Organization (IRO) appeal process through the Texas Department of Insurance.
+The entire process from receipt of the oral or written appeal to resolution will be completed within 30 calendar days.

-Written notice will include the process to file a complaint if the member does not agree with the decision to delay.
 The Provider/Member will be sent a decision letter summarizing the rationale for the decision, the name of any physician(s) or health care provider(s) and information regarding a second level specialty review appeal.

-A second level specialty review appeal must be received within 10 Business Days from the date of the denial of the appeal, and the provider must set forth in writing to DHP, good causes for having a particular type of a specialty provider review the case.
-DHP will acknowledge the letter within five (5) Business Days of the request for a specialty review, have the denial reviewed by a health care provider in the same or similar specialty as typically manages the condition or treatment, and complete the specialty review within 15 Business Days of receipt of the request.
-The decision letter for this specialty review will include information on the Independent Review Organization (IRO) appeal process through the Texas Department of Insurance.
+A specialty review appeal must be received within 10 Business Days from the date the appeal is requested or denied, and the provider must set forth in writing to DHP, good causes for having a health care provider who is of the same or similar specialty as the health care provider who would typically manage the medical condition, procedure, or treatment review the case.
+DHP will send an appeal acknowledgement letter within five (5) Business Days of receipt of the request for a specialty review.
+A health care provider who is of the same or similar specialty as the health care provider who would typically manage the medical condition, procedure, or treatment, who did not participate in the original denial, will complete the specialty review.
+DHP will issue a response letter to the Provider, Member or Member representative with an explanation of the decision.
+The entire process from receipt of the oral or written specialty review appeal to resolution will be completed within 15 Business Days.
+The decision letter will include information on the Independent Review Organization (IRO) appeal process through the Texas Department of Insurance.

-Appeals for denials of service for non-covered benefits are considered complaints, and they are not eligible for appeal.
-Members also have a right to request an appeal for denial of payment for services in whole or in part and should be submitted.
-Members may be required to pay the cost of services furnished while the appeal is pending, if services were delivered before approval was given.
+Members also have a right to request an appeal for denial of payment for services in whole or in partMembers may be required to pay the cost of services furnished while the appeal is pending, if services were delivered before approval was given.